See LIBRARY AND ARCHIVAL PROFESSIONAL 1.

 Performs original descriptive and subject cataloging and classification in accordance with established cataloging rules;

-Knowledge of: theories, principles and practices of the library profession; techniques of selection, classification, cataloging, reference and research.
+theories, principles and practices of the library or archives profession; techniques of collection management, records management; classification, cataloging, reference and research.

-Ability to: use and explain library services and facilities; perform various library duties requiring independent judgment and action; provide public service; compile data, reports or surveys; ability to analyze situations correctly; meet the public and establish effective cooperative relationships with those contacted in work; write effectively; interact courteously with customers; work effectively in a team environment.
+use and explain library or archives services, compile data, reports or surveys; ability to analyze situations correctly; meet the public and establish effective cooperative relationships; communicate effectively; interact courteously with customers; work effectively in a team environment.

-Positions require a Master’s degree in library science from an American Library Association accredited program and certification by the State Librarian authorized through the Office of the Secretary of State; or certification by professional portfolio as authorized through the Office of the Secretary of State and two years experience as a professional librarian.
+Positions require a Master’s degree in library science from an American Library Association accredited program and certification by the State Librarian authorized through the Office of the Secretary of State; or certification by professional portfolio as authorized through the Office of the Secretary of State and one year experience as a professional librarian.

 New class, consolidates 25150 Library Information Specialist, 25500 Archivist; adopted January 1, 2006.

 Revise class.
 General revision; adopted May 10, 2007 effective July 10, 2007.

 Revised definition, typical work, knowledge and abilities; legal requirements; desired qualifications; and added distinguishing characteristics; adopted June 13, 2019; effective July 1, 2019.